gnargle/Stellar_Impact/README.md

 #What is this?

 It's a shmup for the Arduboy game system.
+It's also now finished, feature-complete and bug free.
+* 3 different enemies and a boss
+* Regular shooting and a bomb that stops time for everything but you
+* EEPROM high score saving
+* Mutable sounds and LED flashes
+* Beautiful procedurally generated starfields
+* Pausing!

 #How do I play?

 Download the zip file, unzip it to a folder named 'Stellar_Impact' in your arduino projects directory, then open the .ino file and flash it to your Arduboy.
-#WARNING
-This game uses a lot of RAM.
-This means that sometimes the Arduboy can have trouble flashing stuff again in its default mode (and even in safe mode!).

-To fix this, start the flashing, then press the little reset button with a pin/similar to the left of the micro usb port.
-This procedure can take some getting used to, but it won't harm your arduboy.
-Once you've flashed back to something smaller (for example, the ardubreakout game included in the library) you'll be able to flash normally again.
-This is a problem with arduino's flashing system, not my code, so, sorry!
-#As far as I can tell this is now fixed
+Arrows to move, right button to shoot, left to bomb.
+All four arrows at once activates the pause.
+On the title screen and pause menu, use the down key to mute and unmute the game.

 #This code is a mess!
 I know, I'm sorry.
 It's also completely uncommented.
-At the minute, this is just a personal beta release, when I'm happy the game is in a finished state, I'll add comments and attempt to clean it up a bit.
+I'm working on it.